Synthetixio/SIPs/content/sips/sip-draft_add_GHO_as_collateral_arbitrum.md

 ## Simple Summary

-This SIP proposes to add support for Aave's GHO Stablecoin (GHO) as LP collateral on Sinthetix v3 on Arbitrum.
+This SIP proposes to add support for Aave's GHO Stablecoin (GHO) as cross-margin LP collateral on Synthetix V3 on Arbitrum.

 ## Abstract